• Skip to primary navigation

 Kesar Shrikhand

-An easy to make Indian dessert; this Kesar Shrikhand is made using Greek yogurt, powdered sugar, saffron and nuts.
-It is a great dish to make for festive season!
+An easy to make Indian dessert; this Kesar Shrikhand is made using Greek yogurt, sugar, saffron and nuts.

 What is Shrikhand?

-Shrikhand is an Indian sweet made of hung yogurt.
-A super popular dessert in Maharashtra and Gujarat; this is a commonly served dish for weddings and other celebrations.
+Shrikhand is an Indian sweet made using hung yogurt.
+A super delicious dessert; this is popular for weddings and other celebrations in Maharashtra and Gujarat.

-Shrikhand is eaten as either a side-dish with breads such as poori (usually khaaja poori, which is a savory fried flaky bread) or as a dessert.
+Kesar Shrikhand is great as either a side-dish with poori (usually khaaja poori, which is a savory fried flaky bread) or as a dessert.

-It is commonly served as part of a vegetarian thali in Gujarati restaurants and is popular as part of wedding feasts.
+It is popular as part of a vegetarian thali in Gujarati restaurants too.
 It is often served chilled as a counterpoint to hot and spicy curries.
-Dried and fresh fruit such as mango are also added.

 Using Greek Yogurt to make Shrikhand